 It strains the imagination to think of what human psychology would be like if we lived in a world without serious evils.
 Part of what it is to be us is to be the fragile beings that we are, vulnerable to violation and destruction.
 So much of our meaning-making systems—what we value, desire, participate in, and invest in—depends on our living in an environment prone to much evil.
 Resultantly, so much of our psyche is dominated by denying, worrying about, preventing, responding to, and dealing with actual evils that any beings born into and maturing in a world with much less evil would be radically psychologically different from us.

-If God were aiming for our being-type under a narrative description, that narrative would have to include stories of false motives and bad decisions that have been at the root of many of the major turns in human history.
-It would also have to include external destruction such as natural disasters, human diseases, and wars. o narrative that did not include many of the sorts of things that would be key features of any good documentary on the human race could plausibly be considered the narrative of our being-type.
+Likewise, for us to be the type of being we are under a narrative description, that narrative would have to include stories of false motives and bad decisions that have been at the root of many of the major turns in human history.
+It would also have to include external destruction such as natural disasters, human diseases, and wars.
+This is not to say that God loves these aspects of the human narrative; he may regret and even hate them.
+Rather, God loves beings of our type, and being our type is deeply interwoven with the narrative of human history.
+This is evidenced by the tendency of all human cultures to identify themselves by and set up manifold structures and practices for the remembrance and commemoration of events, objects, and individuals important to the history of our race.
+No narrative that did not include many of the sorts of things that would be key features of any good documentary on the human race could plausibly be considered the narrative of our being-type.

 Finally, is the extent of actual evil necessary for us to be the type of being we are under a biological description?
 Technically, perhaps not.
 Human persons seem uniquely capable (among earthly creatures) of perpetrating and suffering some of the worst forms of actual evil.
 Only human persons have been capable of sex trafficking children, for instance, or of feeling prolonged hatred toward oneself.
 Any processes or events that helped produce and hence preceded our biological-type could not have included suffering that is conditional on the concurrent existence of our type.
 Moreover, with the resources of omnipotence, perhaps God could have miraculously protected our biological-type from suffering once we came to exist.
 Therefore, it may be within the power of God both to produce and to sustain beings of our biological-type without allowing some of the worst forms of evil and suffering.